wezside/osccontroller/README.md

 	* add .h files to your compiler CFLAGS - see config.make
 	* Remove the jsonxx_test.cc file when using Make to compile as this will conflict with OF
 * ableton.json is only needed for use with setGroupXX()

+The map file ableton.json is currently a carbon copy of your Live Session set-up in Ableton.
+Your setup must make use of groups if you want to use this file.
+It is possible to not use groups by sioply not using this config mapping file.
+OSCController includes a liveOSCAPI() method for makinbg liveOSC API calls directly.